-To find the parental population allele frequencies, genotypes from 165 Europeans (Utah residents with ancestry from northern Europe and the West, named as CEU), and 165 AFR (Yoruba people in Ibadan, Nigeria, named as YRI) genotyped in the HapMap project were selected, which are deposited in the 1000 genomes database.
-Since we did not have access to NAT DNA samples or public available NAT genotype data on all 74 AIMs, we generated the genotypes of the 74 AIMs for 150 simulated individuals, according to the allele frequencies of NAT previously reported in the panels.
+To find the parental population allele frequencies, genotypes from 165 Europeans (Utah residents with ancestry from northern Europe and the West, named as CEU), and 165 AFR (Yoruba people in Ibadan, Nigeria, named as YRI) genotyped in the HapMap project were selected, which are deposited in the 1,000 genome database.
+Since we did not have access to NAT DNA samples or publicly available NAT genotype data on all 74 AIMs, we generated the genotypes of the 74 AIMs for 150 simulated individuals, according to the allele frequencies of NAT previously reported in the panels.

 Statistical analysis